jtakayama/makahiki/install/install_readme.txt

 Run the script with the options specified for your operating system:

 Ubuntu x86:
-% python ./install/install.py --pip --os ubuntu --arch x86
+% ./install/install.py --pip --os ubuntu --arch x86

 Ubuntu x64:
-% python ./install/install.py --pip --os ubuntu --arch x64
+% ./install/install.py --pip --os ubuntu --arch x64

 RHEL 6 x64:
-% python ./install/install_altinstall.py --pip --os redhat --arch x64
+% ./install/install_altinstall.py --pip --os redhat --arch x64

 The list of packages that this step will attempt to install with pip are listed in the makahiki/requirements.txt file.